SmileiPIC/tutorials/advanced_vtk.rst

 In this plot too it is difficult to see how the particles are moving in 3D.

-It seems one of the occasions where 3D visualization gives a better qualitative picture.
+It seems one of the occasions where a 3D visualization may give a clearer qualitative picture.

 **Warning** To visualize the macro-particles, a ``TrackParticle`` diagnostic is